prodotnet/PROJECT_PLAN_2025/README.md

 **Author:** S'phesihle Ngidi
 **Goal:** Build projects to sharpen skills, showcase work on GitHub, and explore new tech (AI, Docker, CI/CD)

+Welcome to my **2025 Projects Collection**!
+This year is all about **learning, building impactful projects, and contributing to the developer community**.
 ---

 ## 📅 Project Roadmap